 Approximately one-half to two-thirds of a funding package offered on admission will consist of scholarships.
 Scholarship funding comes either from internal funding allocated by the Department or from external awards won by application or departmental nomination.
-We are usually able to offer one or two Four Year Fellowships to PhD applicants and at least one SSHRC Canada Graduate Scholarship (CGS-M) to a Master’s student who has applied to hold the award at UBC.
+We are usually able to offer one or two Four Year Fellowships to PhD applicants.

 All eligible international students receive an International Tuition Award for the duration of their program that reduces the amount of their tuition to approximately the domestic rate.

-Beyond the first year of their programs, our students have been successful in obtaining major financial awards such as the SSHRC CGS Doctoral and the UBC Killam Doctoral Fellowship.
+Beyond the first year of their programs, our students have been successful in obtaining major financial awards such as the SSHRC Canada Graduate Scholarship-Master’s, SSHRC CGS Doctoral and the UBC Killam Doctoral Fellowship.

 See the list of awards below for more detailed information.

 Approximately one-third to one-quarter of a funding package offered on admission will consist of income as a teaching assistant for one or more the Department’s undergraduate courses.
 Teaching assistantships are an integral part of the graduate student experience through which students have the opportunity to hone their expertise in an area or learn about new topics and to develop strong organizational, communication, and instructional skills.

 We regularly run a TA Training program, through which students gain valuable skills that are applicable to teaching, academic success, and professional development within and beyond the academy.
 We have also been able to offer free registration in UBC’s Instructional Skills Workshop to two or three students each year.

 Research Assistantships and Other Employment

 Many of our faculty hold grants which allow them to hire qualified graduate students as research assistants.